Parsing All the Data With Open-Source Tools: Unstructured and Pgai

 Data Parsing Project: Setting Up the Environment

-Our example repository comes with a docker-compose in case you want to set up everything locally.
-If you have any doubts about this local setup, check the pgai pre-built Docker container
+if you want to set up everything locally.
+If you run into any questions about this local setup, check the pgai pre-built Docker container and the guide to run the pgai Vectorizer worker.

 For production use, we recommend using Timescale Cloud.
 If you haven't used our PostgreSQL cloud platform yet, you can sign up for a free trial and enable the pgai extension to test this tutorial.